Are You Leaving Money on the Table? Four Strategies to Free Up Stuck Investments

 How to get unstuck

-If you have a 401(k) sitting with an old employer and don’t know what to do with it, you have options: you can leave it there, roll it over into an IRA, or consolidate it with your existing 401(k) plan.
+If you have a 401(k) sitting with an old employer and don’t know what to do with it, you have options: You can leave it there, roll it over into an IRA or consolidate it with your existing 401(k) plan.

-What you don’t want to do is ignore it or take the path of least resistance.
 “One of my biggest recommendations before you consolidate it is to review the fees and options between the different accounts,” says Sam Beauvais, certified financial planner at Betterment.
 “Even though consolidation is a lot more convenient, it might not always make sense from a fee and investment standpoint.”

 Unsure if you even have a forgotten 401(k)?
 Check out our story to see if you're one of the millions of people who lost a 401(k) account.